yangguang760/SuperCapsLock/readme.txt

 Capslodk + a c v s o will do the Ctrl + a c v s o;

 Capslock + m n will do the Window Maximum and Minimum;

+The next step is to add window/application check to ensure different scripts for different windows/application.